Communications over Unlicensed sub-8 GHz Spectrum: Opportunities and Challenges: An Overview of Wireless Technologies Employing Unlicensed Spectrum

 \subsection{Low rate technologies}

-This section covers the technologies used in LPWAN that are capable of establishing long-range, low-throughput communication for up to 10 years using a single battery \cite{LRWRTSURVEY}.
-Generally, these technologies utilize ISM bands ranging from 433 MHz to 2.5 GHz.
-However, as noted in \cite{BOOKLPWANFORIOTANDM2M}, TVWS might also be used for LPWAN, specifically with LoRa and Sigfox.
-Although Bluetooth and Zigbee have significantly shorter operating ranges, they are still included in this section.
+This section reviews LPWAN technologies that enable long-range, low-throughput communication for up to 10 years on a single battery \cite{LRWRTSURVEY}.
+Most of these technologies operate in ISM bands between 433~MHz and 2.5~GHz.
+However, as noted in \cite{BOOKLPWANFORIOTANDM2M}, TVWS can also be used for LPWAN, particularly with LoRa and Sigfox.
+Although Bluetooth and Zigbee support much shorter ranges, they are included here for completeness.

-The most dominant LPWAN technologies today are NB-IoT, LoRa, and Sigfox \cite{STATISTAMARKETSHARE}.
-Consequently, we will not delve deeply into technologies such as Ingenu, Weightless, Telensa, DASH7, NB-Fi, IQRF and many more.
-For more details, refer to \cite{LPWANBROADSURVEY}, which comprehensively explores LPWAN from all relevant perspectives.
-This source includes several comparison tables that cover the majority of technical characteristics of these technologies, along with discussions on their applications.
-The most important characteristics for unlicensed use are summarized in Table \ref{tab:lpwan_summary}.
+Today, the leading LPWAN technologies are NB-IoT, LoRa, and Sigfox \cite{STATISTAMARKETSHARE}.
+Therefore, we will not cover less common options such as Ingenu, Weightless, Telensa, DASH7, NB-Fi, or IQRF in detail.
+For a broader overview, see \cite{LPWANBROADSURVEY}, which provides comparison tables and application discussions for most LPWAN technologies.
+The key features of unlicensed use are summarized in Table~\ref{tab:lpwan_summary}.

-Bluetooth \cite{BLUETOOTHSTANDARD} is a widely used technology designed for establishing wireless connections of up to 2 Mbps over short ranges, typically up to 10 meters between two devices.
-It is primarily utilized for devices such as headphones, wireless mice, and other similar peripherals.
-The standard is managed by the Bluetooth Special Interest Group \cite{BLUETOOTHALLIANCE}.
+Bluetooth \cite{BLUETOOTHSTANDARD} is a widely used technology for short-range wireless connections, offering data rates up to 2~Mbps over distances of about 10~meters.
+It is mainly used in devices such as headphones, wireless mice, and other peripherals.
+The standard is maintained by the Bluetooth Special Interest Group \cite{BLUETOOTHALLIANCE}.

-Zigbee \cite{ZIGBEESTANDARD} serves as an alternative to Bluetooth, targeting different applications.
-It is used to create small radio mesh networks for automation and short-range IoT applications.
-The mesh structure and greater communication range of Zigbee allow it to transmit data over distances of up to 100 meters, compared to the tens of meters typical with Bluetooth.
-Additionally, Zigbee networks can scale to support thousands of devices, whereas Bluetooth networks typically support around twenty devices \cite{COMPAREBLZIG}.
-Consequently, Zigbee is more suitable for industrial applications within limited areas.
-The Connectivity Standards Alliance (formerly the Zigbee Alliance) \cite{ZIGBEEALLIANCE} provides certification and promotes the adoption of devices that comply with this standard.
+Zigbee \cite{ZIGBEESTANDARD} is an alternative to Bluetooth, designed for different use cases.
+It is mainly used to build small radio mesh networks for automation and short-range IoT applications.
+Thanks to its mesh structure and longer range, Zigbee can reach up to 100~meters, compared to the shorter range of Bluetooth.
+Zigbee networks can also scale to thousands of devices, while Bluetooth typically supports about twenty \cite{COMPAREBLZIG}.
+This makes Zigbee more suitable for industrial applications in limited areas.
+The Connectivity Standards Alliance (formerly the Zigbee Alliance) manages certification and promotes adoption of the standard \cite{ZIGBEEALLIANCE}.